 So basically, there are seven types of landing pages.
 Let me describe each one of them.

 1. The Click-Through Landing Page

 This is the simplest form of a landing page.
 The page contains specific details about a particular product/service.

 You definitely would have come across these types of pages all the time.

-The objective is simple: the company/business wants you to complete their require action [for example completing a transaction, signing up for a training, getting a free-trail, etc.].
+The objective is simple: the company/business wants you to complete their require action [for example, completing a transaction, signing up for training, getting a free-trail, etc.].